James R. Wright

 Linda Hagen, Kosuke Uetake, Nathan Yang, Bryan Bollinger, Allison J. B. Chaney, Daria Dzyabura, Jordan Etkin, Avi Goldfarb, Liu Liu, K. Sudhir, Yanwen Wang, James R. Wright, and Ying Zhu.

-Marketing Letters, 2020. - Incentivizing Evaluation with Peer Prediction and Limited Access to Ground Truth
+4. Incentivizing Evaluation with Peer Prediction and Limited Access to Ground Truth.

 Xi Alice Gao, James R. Wright, and Kevin Leyton-Brown.